Caring for Your New Poodle Puppy

 Coccidiosis (aka Coccidia)

-Most vets prescribe an oral antibiotic called Albon.
-Albon is a sweet tasting oral antibiotic that is given once a day for about 10 days.
+Most vets prescribe an oral antibiotic called Ponazuril.
 It is remarkable how quickly it takes affect.
 Within 24 hours usually you will see a big change.
 Now remember this is if you are keeping watch on your puppy and looking for signs.
 If ignored, a puppy will get diarrhea and it only goes down hill from there.
 Worse case would be not only the diarrhea but also vomiting and eventually becoming lethargic and dehydrated.
 The smaller the puppy, the quicker you can lose them.
 Although this may be very scary to you, we have never lost a puppy to coccidia.
 We have only seen it show up in pups at two times.
 The first time is when they are being weaned from the mom if it happens too quickly and the other is when they move to their new home.
-I have read that it can come on in a matter of only seven hours!
-The way we try to prevent this is by sending a bottle of Albon home with your puppy when he or she leaves if we believe there is a high chance of them getting it.
-My vet thinks it is a good idea to just use the Albon as a preventative as well as a treatment.
-If you have any questions at all on this subject, please ask!
+I have read that it can come on in a matter of only seven hours.
+We have treated your puppy with a preventative dose of Ponazuril which guards against Coccidia for 7 days.
+This prevents growth of the protozoa during the stressful transition to their new home.

 If you are in the market for a Teacup or Tiny puppy, you may have read already about the risks of hypoglycemia (low blood sugar) in the smaller puppies.
 First of all there has to be a reason for a puppy’s blood sugar level to drop.
 A happy, healthy puppy is not going to just get low blood sugar for no reason!
 It can be brought on by poor diet or an illness.
 First and far most important, they must be eating well.
 If a puppy refuses to eat because they are still adjusting, we recommend feeding them pretty much whatever they will eat!
 I have found that puppies will eat their dry kibble much easier if there is something moist mixed in with it.
 Try adding cottage cheese or yogurt, some canned puppy food or baby food chicken out of the jar along with some corn syrup.
 This is much more enticing than just a bowl of dry puppy food.
 You can even add this syrup to you puppy’s drinking water as a constant source of sugar.
 You can even put a little warm water or pedialite over their food.
 Some people will boil chicken for a puppy or brown some ground beef and add rice to it.
 This is great for a puppy and they love it!
 There are many different things you can make up for a puppy but these are what I know have worked in the past.